Jigoku/boxclip/README.md

-A 2D platformer engine, with an emphasis on interactive map editing.
+Boxclip is a 2D platformer engine, with an emphasis on interactive map editing.
 Built using the [LÖVE2D](https://love2d.org/) framework.

 Maps can be created with the custom built-in map editor.
-Simply drop and place entities into the world.
+Simply drop and place entities into the world to create a gameworld.

 [![1](screenshots/1.jpg)](screenshots/1.jpg)